UBC-Geography/computing-resources/development-environments/jupyterhub-installing-packages.md

 be listed in the JupyterLab launcher and you will be able to select it as the preferred kernel to run within your notebooks.

-To install more packages into your environment, repeat Steps 3-5 from a JupyterLab terminal.
+To install more packages into your environment, repeat steps 3-5 from a JupyterLab terminal.

 It is important to note that the directories created for each virtual